-The best gelato in Florence for Nutella lovers.
+The best Florence gelato shop for Nutella lovers

-Gelateria dei Neri is also a good choice if you like a lot of options as there are over 30 flavor options.
-Often when a shop has this many choices it’s not fresh, but that was not the case with Gelateria dei Neri.
+Gelateria dei Neri is also a good choice if you like a lot of options as there are over 30 flavors.
+Typically, when a shop has this many choices it’s not fresh, but that was not the case with Gelateria dei Neri.
 The gelato was as creamy as ever and there was also a fair amount of sorbetto options for those that are lactose intolerant.

 Share the love and save this post on PInterest!